Canon 800D vs Sony A7 II

 It is notable that the A7 II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 800D lacks such a headphone port.

-Both the 800D and the A7 II have been discontinued, but can regularly be found used on eBay.
+Both the 800D and the A7 II have been discontinued, but can regularly be found used on ebay.
 The A7 II was replaced by the Sony A7 III, while the 800D was followed by the Canon 850D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 800D and A7 II can be found, respectively, in the Canon 800D Manual (free pdf) or the online Sony A7 II Manual.

 So how do things add up?
 Is the Canon 800D better than the Sony A7 II or vice versa?
 The listing below highlights the relative strengths of the two models.